johtela/LinqCheck/index.md

 DiagramStyle: mermaid
 UseMath: true
 ---
-# Property Based Testing in C# Using LINQ Expressions
+# Property Based Testing with LINQ Expressions

 > There are two ways of constructing a software design: One way is to make it
 > so simple that there are obviously no deficiencies, and the other way is to